harshita2201301024/obsidian/data/Daily Notes/2024/October/08-October-2024-Tuesday.md

 - [ ] Complete Vuetify book
 - [ ] GYM
 - [ ] Reply from megha regarding leave
-- [ ] Complete corporate body profile
+- [ ] Prepare corporate body profile task and complete it
+- [ ] resolve all the existing production bugs that i have
+- [ ]

 - [ ] Health Insurance for family